PonderV2: Pave the Way for 3D Foundation Model with A Universal Pre-training Paradigm: Related Works

-\textbf{Representation learning on images.} Representation learning has been well-developed in the 2D domain~\citep{he2022masked, bachmann2022multimae, bao2021beit, he2020momentum, chen2020improved, tong2022videomae}, and has shown its capabilities in all kinds of downstream tasks as the backbone initialization.
-Contrastive-based methods, such as MoCo~\citep{he2020momentum} and MoCov2~\citep{chen2020improved}, learn images' representations by discriminating the similarities between different augmented samples.
-MAE-based methods, including MCMAE~\citep{gao2022convmae} and SparK~\cite{tian2023designing}, obtain the promising generalization ability by recovering the masked patches.
+\textbf{Representation learning on images.} Representation learning has been well-developed in the 2D domain~\citep{he2022masked, bachmann2022multimae, bao2021beit, he2020momentum, chen2020improved, tong2022videomae}.
+Contrastive-based methods, such as MoCo~\citep{he2020momentum,chen2020improved}, learn images' representations by discriminating the similarities between different augmented samples.
+MAE-based methods~\cite{gao2022convmae,tian2023designing}, obtain the promising generalization ability by recovering the masked patches.
 Within the realm of 3D applications, models pre-trained on ImageNet~\citep{deng2009imagenet} are widely utilized in image-related tasks~\citep{liu2022petr, liu2023sparsebev, liang2022bevfusion, li2022uvtr, yan2023cmt, yang2022graphrcnn}.
 For example, to compensate for the insufficiency of 3D priors in tasks like 3D object detection, depth estimation~\citep{park2021dd3d} and monocular 3D detection~\citep{wang2021fcos3d} are usually used as extra pre-training techniques.

-\textbf{Neural rendering.} Neural Rendering is a type of rendering technology that uses neural networks to render images from 3D scene representation in a differentiable way.
-NeRF~\cite{ben2020nerf} is one of the representative neural rendering methods, which represents the scene as the neural radiance field and renders the images via volume rendering.
-Based on NeRF, there are a series of works~\cite{thomas2022instantngp, yu2021plenoctrees, wang2021neus, oechsle2021unisurf, Yu20arxiv_pixelNeRF, wang2021ibrnet, Zhang20arxiv_nerf++, reiser2021kilonerf, barron2021mip, MIR-2022-06-204, huang2023ponder} trying to improve the NeRF representation, including accelerate NeRF training, boost the quality of geometry, and so on.
-Another type of neural rendering leverages neural point clouds as the scene representation. \cite{aliev2020neural, rakhimov2022npbg++} take points locations and corresponding descriptors as input, rasterize the points with z-buffer, and use a rendering network to get the final image.
+\textbf{Neural rendering.} \minorrevise{Neural Rendering uses neural networks to render images} from 3D scene representation in a differentiable way.
+NeRF~\cite{ben2020nerf} first represents the scene as the neural radiance field and renders the images via volume rendering.
+Based on NeRF, there are a series of works~\cite{thomas2022instantngp, yu2021plenoctrees, wang2021neus, oechsle2021unisurf, Yu20arxiv_pixelNeRF, wang2021ibrnet, Zhang20arxiv_nerf++, reiser2021kilonerf, barron2021mip, MIR-2022-06-204, huang2023ponder} trying to improve the NeRF representation, including accelerating NeRF training, \minorrevise{boosting the quality of geometry}, and so on.
+Another type of neural rendering leverages neural point clouds as the scene representation. \cite{aliev2020neural, rakhimov2022npbg++} take points' locations and corresponding descriptors as input, \minorrevise{rasterizing the points with z-buffer, and using a rendering network} to get the final image.
 Later work such as PointNeRF~\cite{xv2022pointnerf} and X-NeRF~\cite{zhu2022x} render realistic images from neural point representation using a NeRF-like rendering process.
-Our work is inspired by the recent progress of neural rendering.